chicheongweng/bxn-exchange-design/README.md

 **User places an order:**

 1. The user sends a request to the Order Service to place an order.
-2. The Order Service validates the order and checks the user's balance by querying the Wallet Service.
+2. The Order Service validates the order and checks the user's balance by querying the Ledger Service.

 **Check user balance:**

-1. The Order Service sends a request to the Wallet Service to check if the user has sufficient balance.
+1. The Order Service sends a request to the Ledger Service to check if the user has sufficient balance.
 2. If the user has sufficient balance, the Order Service proceeds to create the order.
 3. If the user does not have sufficient balance, the Order Service returns an error response.